Westville Prison

 Westville Prison is located on the outskirts of Westville (eThekwini Metropolitan Municipality), a town inland of Durban.
 It is one of the largest prisons in South Africa and the only prison located in the Durban area.
 As of 2005, there were 40,000 inmates at Westville Prison.

 Location

-The prison is located on the southern edge of Westville, in the Dawncliffe district.
+The prison is located on the southern edge of Westville, in the suburb of Dawncliffe.
 The entrance to the complex is on Harry Gwala Road.
 Between the prison and Westville proper is the complex housing the prison's wardens and other staff.
 Roosfontein Nature Reserve acts as a buffer area surrounding the rest of the prison.

 Escapes

 There have been a number of escapes or attempted escapes from Westville Prison, most notably by: